openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/intermediateHypothalamicRegion
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Intermediate hypothalamic region' is a regional part of brain.
-It is part of the hypothalamus.
+   :definition: Is a regional part of brain.
+Is part of the hypothalamus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002555) ('is_a' and 'relationship')]
-   :description: The portion of the hypothalamus located generally internal to the region of the infundibulum.
+   :description: The portion of the hypothalamus located generally internal to the region of the infundibulum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002555)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105570
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002555#intermediate-hypothalamic-region-1
    :name: intermediate hypothalamic region